 The final item to consider for cosplay in your face area is color contact lenses.
 These are often way outside the bounds for people just starting out.
 In fact, I suggest not using contacts when you are starting out.
 This is something that can easily be added at a later date.

 If your character wears glasses that are different style than what you wear, a budget tip is to get some reading glasses and push out the lens.
 Reading glasses can picked up for less than $5, and removing the lenses will eliminate any glare from photographers.
-Also, you don’t want to get a headache from wearing reading glasses all day.
+Also, you don’t want to get a headache from wearing reading glasses all day. - Torso – When planning any cosplay, look at the rules for the convention.
+There may be guidelines about how much cleavage can be showing.
+There may be rules against bikini style tops or rules about whether a cosplay can be armless and sleeveless.

 Once you understand the rules, you will want to get as close as you can.
 As a beginner, you don’t need to exactly match.
 As an example, you may wear a superman T-shirt or a flash sweatshirt.
 These are both perfect because the shirt will be a distinctive color with an easily identifiable logo on the front.